pivotal/docs-tap/tanzu-build-service/tbs-image-signing.hbs.md

     ```

 1. Enter a password for the private key.
 Enter any password you want.
-After the command has completed successfully, you will see the following output:
+After the command has completed, you will see the following output:

     ```bash
     Successfully created secret tutorial-cosign-key-pair in namespace default